 Overall, I feel like the cars in the first game felt a little better and more responsive to control.
 When casually cruising through the countryside to my next objective, or even when doing a vehicular assault on bandit convoys, the squishy handling was somewhat forgivable.

 During the races, however, it was rage-quit inducing.
 I found almost no enjoyment in RAGE 2’s racing at all since the cars refuse to turn, the handbrake is overly sensitive, I occasionally won only for a bug to tell me I placed second, and hitting certain plants made my buggy fly out of the track once.
 The first game was much more pleasant in this area.

 Despite bandits having an unhealthy obsession with the colour pink, RAGE 2 is graphically quite varied.
 As mentioned, the Arks have been terraforming the Earth again, which means that forests and wetlands have begun to pop up in certain parts of the wasteland.
 This makes for a nice distinction between the missions when the same vegetation and rocks begin to get a little stale on the eyes.

 During combat, the game is more than capable of handling a large variety of explosions and particle effects when the action intensifies.
-This is particularly noticeable when you use the nanotech abilities within the ranger armour.
-These are movement-based attacks which allow for devastating damage on the punks and muties, and they feel glorious within the physics system built into RAGE 2’s engine.
-I suppose I do not have to explain what everyone’s favourite, Shatter, does…
+This is particularly noticeable when you use the nanotech abilities embedded within the ranger armour.
+These are movement-based attacks which allow for devastating melee damage on the punks and muties, and I suppose I do not have to explain what everyone’s favourite, Shatter, does…

 I get that everyone’s favourite target of internet hate is the Epic Store at the moment, but OH MY GOSH the Bethesda client is utter trash.
 It happened to be the platform on which my review copy arrived, and I instantly remembered why I have been avoiding their stupid software until now.
 I felt as if I fought with the Bethesda launcher to play this game.